-Section 2.10.08 Search and Seizure [Rule 19]
+Section 2.10.015 Search and Seizure [Rule 19]

 - A. Judge's Authority. - 1.
 Every judge has the authority to issue warrants for the search of or persons, premises, and property and the seizures of goods, instruments, articles, or items.
-A warrant issued under this part shall not be held invalid due to minor irregularities in the warrant which do not substantially affect any rights of a person named in the warrant.
+A warrant issued under this part shall not be held invalid due to minor irregularities in the warrant which do not substantially affect any rights of a person named in the warrant. - 2.
+A judge may require the applicant to furnish testimony or documentary evidence in support of the application for the warrant. - B. Search Warrants.
+A search warrant shall not be valid unless it: - 1.
+Is in writing; - 2.
+Is in the name of the Nez Perce Tribe: - 3.
+Is signed by a judge of the Nez Perce Tribal Court; and - 4.
+Particularly describes the premises, property, place, or person to be searched and the instruments, articles, or items to be seized.